 Price range: $25 to $50

-So, you’ve just got yourself a new pair, which sadly is not what you expected.
+So, you’ve just got yourself a new pair, which is not what you expected.
 Are your hair extensions too thin?
 You can return AiryHair products within 30 days and get your money back or replace them with a thicker set, even for used hair.

 Weight: 100 to 130 grams per set